sjhalayka/bidirectional_path_tracer/README.md

 - Subsurface scattering of light by opaque objects
 - Fog
 - Depth of field
+- High resolution screenshots

 This software is under heavy construction!

-Large-format screenshots may require a TDR time extension, if your framerate dips below 1 FPS, like on my 3060:
+Screenshots may require a TDR time extension, if your framerate dips below 1 FPS, like on my 3060:

 KeyPath : HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\GraphicsDrivers<br>
 KeyValue : TdrDelay<br>